SamirTalwar/monospacedmonologues.com/posts/2016-01-05--automating-the-world.md

 ---

-I'm currently available for work, automating everything and teaching others how to do the same.
+I'm currently available for work in London or remotely, automating everything and teaching others how to do the same.
 Allow me to explain.

-(Or, if you're impatient, [get in touch immediately](samir@noodlesandwich.com).)
+(Or, if you're impatient, [get in touch immediately](mailto:samir@noodlesandwich.com).)

 ## Automating Data Transformation